top of page

 Roads are important for moving quickly between focal-points.

-Adjacent uses are ideally accessed indirectly from a street.
+Adjacent uses are usually accessed indirectly, from a street.

 RoadPhoto_NotJustBike1.jpg